 \section{Standard models}

-A number of models familiar to statisticians may be related to the Bradley-Terry model by considering conditional forms.
-In Section \ref{sec: geometric}, we noted how \citet{mccullagh1993models} demonstrated links to Mallows' $\phi$-model and the von Mises-Fisher distribution.
+A number of models familiar to statisticians may be related to the Bradley--Terry model by considering conditional forms.
+In Section \ref{sec: geometric}, we noted how \citet{mccullagh1993models} demonstrated links to Mallows' $\phi$-model and the von Mises--Fisher distribution.
 We expand on those links here and also discuss the relation to three more models familiar to statisticians.